 What Factors Play Into The Implant Sizing Process?

 Here are some of the most important factors to consider and discuss with your surgeon before settling on what implant size to choose for your breast augmentation.

 - Nipple to the inframammary fold

 We all know that bra cups are typically sized in A, B, C and up, but implants are measured in cubic centimeters — cc for short.
 For approximately every 150 to 200 ccs, the breasts will usually increase about one or one and a half cup sizes.
 That can vary a bit depending on your specific measurements and even the bra manufacturer, but it gives you an idea!
 You can always try on different sizes with specialized bras during your consultation to see how the implants look and feel on your body.

 With such a large range of sizes, it’s important to realize that not every woman’s body type and breasts will be able to handle implants higher up on the scale.
-Your body type, including the width of your natural breasts and shape and size of the chest wall, will factor into the ideal size of implant to create the desired fullness, shape, and profile.
+Your body type, including the width of your natural breasts and the shape and size of the chest wall, will factor into the ideal size of the implant to create the desired fullness, shape, and profile.

 Body Shape & Frame

 It should come as no surprise that larger breasts, whether natural or augmented, are heavy.
 This can take a toll on a woman’s entire body.
 Women with larger frames and/or stronger muscles are best equipped to handle large breast implants, but even they can be susceptible to issues.
 Choosing a too-large breast implant size can lead to fatigue, back and shoulder pain, and potentially even the need for a breast reduction.